clintberry/clintberry.com/content/blog/2019-01-07-what-does-a-cto-do.md

 After interviewing a dozen or so CTOs at a similar stage or later stage than Weave (~30 million+ ARR and 30+ engineers), there is one thing that stuck out: they all do things a little bit differently.
 It was actually kind of refreshing to hear there is a flexibility, of sorts, with the role.
 CTO: Choose your own adventure! :-)

-In addition to interviews, I read everything I could find online. <a href="http://www.awadallah.com/blog/2013/03/05/what-does-a-cto-do-2/" target="_blank">Amr Awadallah has a great blog post on what CTOs do</a>.
+In addition to interviews, I read everything I could find online.
+[Amr Awadallah has a great blog post](http://www.awadallah.com/blog/2013/03/05/what-does-a-cto-do-2/) on what CTOs do</a>.
 As I was figuring out what my focus should be I relied on this post heavily.
 In particular the three main roles of the CTO really resonated with me:

 **The Roles of the CTO**